Fraud and scams

 Always stop, think and be sceptical before signing anything or handing over any money.
 If an exciting offer seems too good to be true, think about the following warning signs and ask yourself if it is a scam:

-- If it is an email, are you being asked to ‘click a link’ within the email to log in or re enter your personal details?
-Your bank would never ask you to enter all of your personal details via email.
+- if it is an email or text, are you being asked to ‘click a link’ within the email to log in or re enter your personal details?
+Your bank would never ask you to enter all of your personal details on a text or email.
 If in doubt contact your bank directly.

 Don’t be afraid to say ‘no thank you’

 If you are cold-called, don’t be afraid to say ‘no thank you’.
 If in doubt, you should take time to research the company and get some independent advice.

 - The National Trading Standards Scams Team has secured government funding to provide free* call blocking units to help protect people in receipt of scam or nuisance phone calls and feel their circumstances may make them more likely to fall for a scam during the Covid 19 pandemic.
 TrueCall Call Blocker is like having a home receptionist who lets calls from your friends and family straight through, blocks unwelcome callers, and asks unrecognised callers to identify themselves before it puts them through.
 This gives you peace and quiet at home. (suspended during coronavirus)